Mongolia world map

 Trade in Mongolia

-Mongolia was the world’s 90th largest exporter of goods and 104th largest exporter of commercial services in 2021.
-Export values were $9,241 and $715 million USD respectively.
-Mongolia’s top export category was fuels and mining products, followed by agricultural products, and manufactures.
-In 2020, Mongolia’s main export destination markets for goods and services trade were to China, Switzerland and Singapore, with trade representing 112.84 per cent of GDP.
-In terms of imports, Mongolia’s import values were $6,846 and $2,027 million USD respectively in 2021.
-Mongolia’s top import category was manufactures, followed by fuels and mining products and agricultural products.
-Leading import partners were China, the Russian Federation and Japan.
-Mongolia is part of 1 Regional Trade Agreement, Armenia – Moldova, Central European Free Trade Agreement (CEFTA) 2006 and EU – Moldova.
+Mongolia was the world’s 94th largest exporter of goods and 120th largest exporter of commercial services in 2022.
+Export values were $12.54 billion and $1.14 billion USD respectively.
+Mongolia’s top export category was Fuels and mining products, followed by Agricultural products, and Manufactures.
+In 2022, Mongolia’s main export destination markets for goods and services trade were to China, Switzerland and Singapore, with trade representing 136.33 per cent of GDP.
+In terms of imports, Mongolia is the world’s 123rd largest importer of goods and 93rd largest importer of commercial services.
+Import values were $8.70 billion and $3.49 billion USD respectively in 2022.
+Mongolia’s top import category was Manufactures, followed by Machinery and transport equipment and Fuels and mining products.
+Leading import partners were China, Russian Federation and Japan.
+Mongolia is part of 1 Regional Trade Agreements, which is Japan – Mongolia.

 Regional Trade Agreements Database